 It is possible for a project to contain more than one list, each with its own settings.
 However, in most cases that should not be necessary.
 Because contacts in different lists are completely separate (i.e. no shared history or attributes), you should only create a new list if there is no relationship between List A and List B. Instead of creating a new list, use groups and smart groups to organize your contacts within a list.
 This will help you maintain important information, like unsubscribe status and history.

-When you upgrade, a list is created for you
+A list is created for you when you upgrade

-When your project is upgraded, Direct Mail will create a list in your project (named ”Main List”), and then add all the contacts in your project to that list.
+When your project is upgraded, Direct Mail will create a list in your project named ”Main List” and add all the contacts in your project to that list.
 Any groups and smart groups you had in your project will be added to the main list, as well.
 The contacts in each group will be the same as before your project was upgraded.

 After upgrading, you may find that your main list contains lots of duplicate contacts.
 This is not unusual, since earlier versions of Direct Mail made it very easy to accidentally import duplicate contacts (see above).
 To resolve those duplicate addresses after upgrading, select your main list and choose “Contacts > Resolve Duplicates…” from the menu bar at the top of your screen and follow the on-screen prompts.